abrasivetroop/adaptive-audio-player/README.md

 **Installation**

-1. Extract the files to your project
+1. Move adaptive-audio-player-main into your project files
 2. Set aaplayout.tres to be your default bus layout
 3. Create an autoload for player_autoload.gd and name it PlayerAutoload
 4. Set PlayerAutoload.player to your player node